jannfis/acme-distributed/README.md

 # acme-distributed
 Simple command line ACME client for distributed certificate ordering.

+# Status
-It's a rather dirty hack.
+It's a rather dirty hack right now.
 Use at your own risk.

 # Description
 **acme-distributed** is a simple ACME client for special use cases.
 It does not implement all functionality that other ACME clients offer.
 If you are just looking for an ordinary ACME client, please look elsewhere.